-About Nodes
+About Processes

-Each node in a workflow represents a process.
-When creating an asset or scene using a specific workflow, the nodes of this workflow are represented as tasks that can be assigned to users in the Production and Asset tabs.
-Nodes can be connected from one to another in a non-linear fashion.
-There are 5 types of nodes: Manual, Progress, Action, Condition, and Approval.
+A workflow is made of processes.
+When creating an asset or a scene using a specific workflow, each process of this workflow represents a task that can be assigned to users.
+Processes are ordered in a linear fashion.
+There are 2 main types of processes: Manual and Approval.
+There is also a special one called Asset Progress.